World’s Top Polluters Revealed by Break Free from Plastic’s 2019 Brand Audit

 What are the effects of discarded cigarette butts?

-Discarded cigarette filters are full of dangerous toxins that can easily leach into the ground, the rivers or the oceans.
+Cigarette filters are plastic and full of dangerous toxins that can easily leach into the ground, the rivers or the oceans.
 The toxins work like poison for living organisms – one survey found that only one cigarette butt in approximately two gallons of water is strong enough to kill water fleas (source CleanVirginiaWaterways).
 Cigarette butts can also harm animals or small children, who may accidentally eat them.

 What to do with cigarette butts?

 After your cigarette, throw the butt into the nearest trash bin.
 Or get a small tin or pocket ashtray, where you can collect cigarette butts and throw them in the bin later.
-Completely extinguished cigarette butts can also be used to fill ecobricks.
+The ultimate goal will be a ban on plastic filters altogether, as they do not have any useful function, but are just an “effective marketing gimmick“, according to tobacco giant Phillip Morris.

 We are happy that so many Trash Heroes all around the world care about the environment and don’t want to overlook these small pieces of trash like cigarette butts.